Romano Schmid

 Romano Christian Schmid (born 27 January 2000) is an Austrian professional footballer who plays as an attacking midfielder for Bundesliga club Werder Bremen and the Austria national team.

-Career

-While under contract with Red Bull Salzburg Schmid played for its feeder club FC Liefering.
+Club career

 In January 2019, Schmid joined Bundesliga side Werder Bremen.
-One month later, on 5 February 2019, he was loaned out to Wolfsberger AC for the rest of the season.
+The same year on 5 February, he was sent on loan to Wolfsberger AC for the rest of the season.
 In April 2022, he agreed a contract extension with Werder Bremen.

+International career

+On 22 September 2022, Schmid debuted for the Austrian senior squad in a 2–0 loss against France at the 2022–23 UEFA Nations League.

+On 7 June 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
+On 25 June, he scored his first international goal in a 3–2 victory over the Netherlands during the final group stage match of the European competition, helping his country secure the top spot in their group.